 Asbestos insulation is common in older homes.
 But where are you most likely to find it?
 In general, any insulated part of your home could potentially be hosting asbestos-containing material.
 Therefore, when looking for and trying to identify asbestos insulation, check the areas that are the most vulnerable to heat transfer.
 That’s where you’ll find insulation material, which may contain asbestos.

 Asbestos insulation is usually found in the less-visible parts of the home, including the following:

 Although some of the more common types of asbestos materials, such as vermiculite insulation, can sometimes be identified by sight, other types can be extremely difficult to recognize visually.
 That’s why, in order to know for sure if you’re being exposed to asbestos, you need to test for it.

 According to researchers, there is no safe level of asbestos exposure.
 Therefore, if you discover insulation in your home that you believe may contain toxic material, you should not try to remove it or inspect it closely by yourself.
 Instead, if you suspect an area may be contaminated with asbestos, especially if the material is damaged in any way, you should call a professional.

-What To Do if Your Walls, Attic, or Pipes Contain Asbestos
+What To Do if Your Insulation Contains Asbestos

 JSE Labs has a team of highly trained professionals to test materials in your home for asbestos so that you can ensure the health and safety of your family.
 You can drop off or mail your sample (make sure you wear gloves and take safety precautions) or contact us to schedule an in-home visit to have our experts collect and inspect your sample for you.